LionelBirglen/SAMD21BLDCDriver/README.md

 - `Gerber/`: zip file with the gerber and drill files for manufacturing.
 PCA files are also provided if factory assembly is desired: bom and verified component location files (see note below)
 - `Media/`: general pics and videos

 Note: since only the AS5048A is on the backside, manual soldering of the latter is assumed.
+Single face PCBA costs significantly less so almost all components were placed on the front.
+Only the AS5048A needs to be soldered on the back.

 ## Pictures